-Germany's strongest political paty, currently headed by Chancellor Angela Merkel, has been in power for most of the time since the end of the Second Word War.
+Germany's strongest political party, currently headed by Chancellor Angela Merkel, has been in power for most of the time since the end of World War II.

 The CDU was founded after World War II.
-Five of the eight chancellors since 1949 came from CDU.
-It has 470,000 members and a voter base of Christian and conservative, often elderly, citizens as well as small and medium sized entrepreneurs.
-In the 2013 general elections, the CDU and its Bavarian CSU sister party won 311 of the 631 available seats.
-Nevertheless, Merkel was forced to forge a "Grand Coalition" with the party's main rivals, the center-left Social Democrats.
-All our most recent content pertaining to Merkel and her party is collated below.
+Five of the eight chancellors since 1949 came from the CDU.
+It has 470,000 members and a voter base of Christian and conservative, often elderly, citizens as well as small and medium-sized entrepreneurs.
+In the 2013 general election, the CDU and its Bavarian Christian Social Union sister party won 311 of the 631 available seats.
+Nevertheless, Merkel was forced to forge a "grand coalition" with the party's main rivals, the center-left Social Democrats.
+This is a collection of DW's content on the CDU.

 Germany extends the COVID lockdown - Germany's governing CDU party chooses a new leader - Alexei Navalny releases 'Putin's palace' video - Brexit trade deal causes border delays and bureaucracy - The Dutch government resigns over a child benefits sandal - How COVID-19 impacts businesses in Rome - Finland plans to criminalize unsolicited sexting - Eco-tourism in Spain

 Armin Laschet, just elected to chair Angela Merkel's CDU party, seems little preferred by Germans as a candidate to succeed her as chancellor in September.
 One pollster puts him on 12% with Bavaria's Markus Söder on 43%.